 Harry Moss Trail

 Harry Moss Park Trail is 6 miles long and is currently comprised of 7 connected “loops” – BLUE, GREEN, PURPLE, RED, BLACK, YELLOW and ORANGE.
 All trails are mostly in the trees, providing for some tight and twisting areas with some long flowing areas, Dips, Dirt Mounds, Tree Gates, Wooden Structures, and some short Hills.
 A number of areas of the trail come close to the edge of White Rock Creek, making for a very pleasant environment.
+Along the trail, hikers and bikers will see a variety of flora and fauna, including oak trees, wildflowers, and small wildlife such as birds and squirrels.
 This is a multi-use trail so please be considerate of all other trail users.

 Harry Moss Trail address is 7610 Greenville Ave, Dallas, TX 75231.